Skip to the tool

 Safety & Efficiency

-• Preset ratios for common cleaning chemicals
+• • Preset ratios for common cleaning chemicals — no more manual calculations

-• Visual mixing guide and safety reminders
+• • Visual mixing guides and safety reminders — stay safe and compliant

 Chemical Dilution Calculator preview